Scaling in Kubernetes: An Overview

 kubectl scale [--replicas=COUNT] [--current-replicas=COUNT] [--resource-version=version] (-f FILENAME | TYPE NAME) [--record=true|false]

-• --current-replicas=COUNT (optional): If specified, you can provide the current number of replicas.
-This can be helpful when you want to perform a scale operation based on the existing number of replicas.
+(optional): If specified, you can provide the current number of replicas.
+This can be helpful when you want to perform a scale operation based on the existing number of replicas.--resource-version=version

-• --resource-version=version (optional): This flag allows you to specify the resource version to prevent conflicts.
-You typically don't need to use this unless you have a specific requirement.
+(optional): This flag allows you to specify the resource version to prevent conflicts.
+You typically don't need to use this unless you have a specific requirement.-f FILENAME

-• -f FILENAME or TYPE NAME: You can either specify the resource you want to scale using a YAML or JSON file (-f FILENAME) that defines the resource, or by specifying the resource type (TYPE) and its name (NAME) directly.
+: You can either specify the resource you want to scale using a YAML or JSON file (-f FILENAME

 Examples: